-Every athlete must train to win.
+Just as every athlete must train to win, every Christian must make their faith strong through spiritual disciplines.
 Nobody can sit on the couch eating Cheetos for months and hope to compete.

 The best athletes are intensely disciplined.
 They follow strict diet and exercise regiments to beat their body into peak physical condition, so when the game is on the line, they are ready.